k3vinw/simple-dotfiles-kit/README.md

 simple dotfiles kit

-Simple dot file management using only git and a small wrapper shell script.
+Simple dot file management.
 No symlinking.
 Explicit tracking.
-All packaged into distributable kit that can be easily deployed to just about any device.
+Packaged into a distributable kit that can be easily deployed to just about any device.

 ## Requirements